mtford90/siesta/DOCS.md

 ## Creating instances

-In siesta, the process of creating new instances of models is known as *mapping*.
-This refers to mapping data onto the object graph.
+In siesta, model instances are created and updated during the process of [mapping](#concepts-object-mapping).
+This refers to mapping data onto the object graph and is explained [here](#concepts-object-mapping).

+When data is mapped onto the object graph a new model instance will be created if, and only if an instance does not exist with the `id` supplied in the mapped data.

 ```js
 // Map a single object.